 Through necessity, I use my intuition and that has helped me with my learning, but it would go on to take many years for me to understand how intuition works.
 Whilst my intuition also plays its part in my maturity, in many respects my thoughts and feelings are immature and childlike.

-It helps me focus; it helps me understand life; my life; my thoughts and feelings and allows me to make good judgments.
-Of course it doesn’t take away from other people’s judgments of me, based on what I deal with, but it does give me a clearer understanding on that score.
+My intuition is my guiding light.
+It is something I have come to rely on daily.
+It helps me focus, helps me to understand my life, my thoughts and feelings and it allows me to make sound judgments.
+It doesn’t take away other people’s judgments of me based on what I deal with, but it does help me understand their judgments.